NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 This subfolder contains a Helm chart to install [NetApp Harvest](https://github.com/NetApp/harvest/blob/main/README.md) into an AWS EKS cluster to monitor multiple FSx for ONTAP file systems using the Grafana + Prometheus stack.
-It uses the AWS Secrets Manager to obtain credentials for the FSxN file systems so those credentials aren't insecurely stored.
+It uses the AWS Secrets Manager to obtain credentials for echo of the FSxN file systems so those credentials aren't insecurely stored.

 ## Introduction